hxtree/galaxyops/README.md

 [![Docs](https://github.com/hxtree/cats-cradle/actions/workflows/pages/pages-build-deployment/badge.svg)](https://hxtree.github.io/cats-cradle/)
 [![GitHub Stars](https://img.shields.io/github/stars/hxtree/cats-cradle?style=social)](https://github.com/hxtree/cats-cradle/stargazers)

-Architecture outlines the stuff that is hard to change.
+Architecture in outlines the stuff that is hard to change.
 In the realm of architecture, it's not merely about constructing individual buildings; it's about designing the city.
-Similarly, our opinionated approach to running enterprise architecture on AWS goes beyond the confines of a single project; it lay the groundwork for the entire landscape.
+Similarly, our opinionated approach to running enterprise software architecture on AWS goes beyond the confines of a single project; it lay the groundwork for the entire landscape.

-Explore to jumpstart your enterprise application development.
-Adopt modern DevOps practices on AWS with a monorepo architecture like this one to expedite your software pipeline[^1].
+Jumpstart your enterprise application development journey.
+Speed up your software pipeline by embracing modern DevOps practices on AWS, utilizing a monorepo architecture like this one[^1].
 This repository goes beyond theory—it's a hands-on showcase, containing diverse working placeholder packages actively employed in developing a cooperative RPG.

 ### Key Features